 In the same region it is also possible to see the beautiful Commerson’s dolphins, which are only found in this area of the world.

 An excursion (even better camping) to the Tierra del Fuego National Park is a must, as well as a boat trip along the Beagle Channel which separates Chile and Argentina but also connects the Atlantic and the Pacific oceans.
 How cool does that sound?

 3 – Torres del Paine National Park

-The Torres del Paine National Park is in the Chilean part of Patagonia and represents a dream destination for nature lovers and hikers, who flock to this remote part of the world for its challenging trekking opportunities: the infamous “W” trail for instance lasts about 4 days and takes intrepid hikers across epic landscapes such as glaciers, lakes and legendary mountains – the most famous being Torres del Paine and Cuernos del Paine with their unmistakeable (and unforgettable) shapes.
+The Torres del Paine National Park is in the Chilean part of Patagonia and represents a dream destination in south America for nature lovers and hikers, who flock to this remote part of the world for its challenging trekking opportunities: the infamous “W” trail for instance lasts about 4 days and takes intrepid hikers across epic landscapes such as glaciers, lakes and legendary mountains – the most famous being Torres del Paine and Cuernos del Paine with their unmistakeable (and unforgettable) shapes.
 It is also possible to visit the park without hiking, by car or with an organised excursion, to see its main beauties.

 4 – Los Glaciares National Park